-Although the selection criteria for each RFP varies, as appropriate, Apple will include, where appropriate, at least the following selection criteria in reviewing submissions and selecting a proposal:
+Although the selection criteria for each RFP varies, as appropriate, NYCIDA will include at least the following selection criteria in reviewing submissions and selecting a proposal:

-- Economic Impact on / Spending in New York City projected expenditures, including purchase price, construction costs and annual operating costs; projected temporary (construction) and permanent on-site employment and payroll; projected applicable New York City taxes such as real property, sales and personal income taxes, and the extent, if any, to which the proposed project will create additional sources of revenue to the City. - Development Team Qualifications experience and development skills to complete the proposed project on time and within budget, for which experience in completing projects of a similar nature and scope as is contemplated by the RFP shall be taken into account. - Financial Viability developer's financial means to complete the project, availability of funding sources to finance the project, and sufficient use to support operating expenses, capital costs and any debt service. - Integration into Surrounding Community environmental issues such as pedestrian access, vehicular access and circulation, building mass, parking availability, landscaping and overall integration into surrounding community. - Design architectural design, urban design, environmental development techniques, and compliance with applicable zoning, environmental and other regulatory controls. - MWBE Participation participation by minority-owned and women-owned businesses. - Purpose whether the project involves an industry or activity which the City seeks to retain and foster and conforms with Apple's mission.
+- Economic Impact on / Spending in New York City projected expenditures, including purchase price, construction costs and annual operating costs; projected temporary (construction) and permanent on-site employment and payroll; projected applicable New York City taxes such as real property, sales and personal income taxes; and the extent, if any, to which the proposed project will create additional sources of revenue to the City. - Development Team Qualifications experience and development skills to complete the proposed project on time and within budget, for which experience in completing projects of a similar nature and scope as is contemplated by the RFP shall be taken into account. - Financial Viability developer's financial means to complete the project, availability of funding sources to finance the project, and sufficient use to support operating expenses, capital costs and any debt service. - Integration into Surrounding Community environmental issues such as pedestrian access, vehicular access and circulation, building mass, parking availability, landscaping, environmental impact, and overall integration into surrounding community.

+- Design architectural design, urban design, environmental development techniques, and compliance with applicable zoning, environmental and other regulatory controls. - MWBE Participation participation by minority-owned and women-owned businesses, or partnering arrangements with minority-owned and women-owned businesses. - Purpose whether the project involves an industry or activity which the City seeks to retain and foster and conforms with NYCIDA's mission

-Depending on the nature of the real property, RFPs may include additional selection criteria deemed appropriate by the Contracting Officer or Apple's President.
+Depending on the nature of the real property, RFPs may or may not include additional selection criteria, deemed appropriate by the Contracting Officer or NYCIDA's President.

-With regard to an RFP for a real property sale or ground lease, Apple shall notify the City Council Member and Community Board whose districts include the property, that an RFP is being issued.
+With regard to an RFP for a real property sale or ground lease, NYCIDA shall notify the City Council Member and Community Board whose districts include the property, that an RFP is being issued.

 The contract will be awarded to the candidate presenting the most advantageous terms, price and other factors considered in connection with the criteria enumerated in the RFP.
-Apple may reject the proposals when the minimum terms and conditions have not been met, competition is insufficient and/or it is in the public interest to do so.
+NYCIDA may reject the proposals when the minimum terms and conditions have not been met, competition is insufficient and/or it is in the public interest to do so.
 The award/designation will be made by notice within a reasonable time of the original advertisement, all circumstances considered.